 The separation of the wells is $\SI{7}{\micro \metre}$ which is large compared to the characteristic length scale of the cloud along the $z$ direction $\ell_0 \sim \SI{1}{\micro \metre}$ and the two clouds are decoupled.
-We ensure the populations in the two wells are equal by maximizing the observed matter-wave interference contrast as described in Ref. \cite{Barker2020}.
+We ensure the populations in the two wells are equal by maximizing the observed matter-wave interference contrast as described in Ref.\ \cite{Barker2020}.
 The density scaling factor can be obtained by counting the number of atoms in $m_F=\pm 1 $ components.

-Finally, to locally probe the fluctuating matter-wave interference patterns, we apply a sheet of repumping light that propagates vertically (in $z$ direction) with thickness $L_y = \SI{5}{\micro \metre}$ and width much larger than the extent of the cloud of atoms before absorption imaging \cite{Barker2020}.
+Finally, to locally probe the fluctuating matter-wave interference patterns, we apply a sheet of repumping light before absorption imaging that propagates vertically (in $z$ direction) with thickness $L_y = \SI{5}{\micro \metre}$ and width much larger than the extent of the cloud of atoms \cite{Barker2020}.
 All atoms are initially in a state with $F=1$, and are then selectively pumped to $F=2$ by the sheet of repumping light, which we image using a light resonant for the atoms in the $F=2$ state.
-We ensure the repumping light passes through the centre of the cloud by moving the pattern along the $y$ direction, in parallel to the propagation of imaging light, to the position where the total absorption signal is maximum.
+We ensure the repumping light passes through the centre of the cloud by moving the pattern along the $y$ direction, parallel to the propagation of imaging light, to the position where the total absorption signal is maximum.